-MOCA Connections.
-We invite women diagnosed with ovarian cancer and their loved ones to join us to connect with each other, share information, and gain support.
-Registration is appreciated: www.mnovarian.org or 612-584-3550.
+We invite women diagnosed with ovarian cancer and their loved ones to join us to connect with each other, share information and gain support.
 Walk-ins are always welcome.

-Men of MOCA.
-Ovarian cancer doesn’t just impact women – partners, husbands, brothers, sons, friends, and more are impacted when a woman is diagnosed with ovarian cancer.
-MOCA provides peer-to-peer support for men through the Men of MOCA support group and Mentor Program.
-For more information about the Men of MOCA group and upcoming activities or for peer-to-peer support, contact Stefanie Gliniany at email@example.com or 612-584-3550.
+Ovarian cancer doesn’t just impact women – partners, husbands, brothers, friends and more are impacted when a woman is diagnosed with ovarian cancer.
+MOCA provides peer-to-peer support for men through our Men of MOCA support group and Mentor Program.
+For more information about the Men of MOCA group and upcoming activities or for peer-to-peer support, contact Stefanie at firstname.lastname@example.org or call (612) 584-3550.

 In addition to these programs, we offer meetings throughout the year on specific topics relevant to ovarian cancer survivorship and caregiving.
 Please join our mailing list and check the website for more information.